RobotecAI/RGLGazeboPlugin/README.md

 - **update_rate** - the frequency at which the lidar will perform raycasting (in Hz).

--  **topic** - topic on which pointcloud message (ignition::msgs::PointCloudPacked) will be published.
+-  **topic** - topic on which pointcloud message (gz::msgs::PointCloudPacked) will be published.
 A second topic with the `/world` postfix will also be created for visualization purposes.

 - **frame** - frame_id for point cloud message header.